Devil's Causeway: Description

 Devil's Causeway Tower, Netherwitton, was also known as or recorded in historical documents as Highbush Wood.
 King writes, "Marked on some OS maps as tower but now considered to be remains of cottage."
-SMR still records it as "site of tower".
+The local sites and monuments record still records it as "site of tower".
 Long records it as "remains of an irregular shaped tower".
 This site has been described as a Pele Tower.
 The confidence that this site is a medieval fortification or palace is questionable.

 After Netherwitton, the road passes to the west of Longhorsley.
 It continues east of north until it crosses the River Coquet east of Brinkburn Priory, where it starts to head west by north, passing the western edge of Longframlington.
 North of Longframlington the road touches the A697 road, then crosses it before passing west of Edlingham.
 Near the village of Whittingham, there was a Roman fort at Learchild, from here a road headed west to meet Dere Street at Bremenium (High Rochester).
 Just north of the fort, the road re-crosses the A697 before passing Glanton and reaching Powburn.

 At Powburn the A697 follows the course of the Devil's Causeway to cross the River Breamish and stays with it for 2 mi.
 The Roman road then heads west by north, passing Newtown, Northumberland, before crossing the River Till just before Horton.
 At Horton the road continues as a C road for 7 mi past Lowick.

 The village of Lowick can be found in the northern part of Northumberland, 470 feet above sea level, about 9 mi south of Berwick-upon-Tweed and 7 mi north-east of Wooler.
 The ancient road used by the monks of Lindisfarne to Durham crosses the Devil's Causeway here – it was at this crossroads that Lowick began to develop.

 The road then passes through Berrington, before heading towards Tweedmouth and the mouth of the River Tweed.